0x5bfa/0x5bfa/README.md

 ## Hi there 👋

+The current level of my skill is even less than 1% of what I should have.

 - 🏫 Not yet in university
 - 💬 Speak Japanese and English
 - 👨‍💻 C and C# (Win32 API, .NET dev and WinUI fullstack dev)